ceejbot/galls-law/one-shot.md

 # downsides

 * yay distributed systems
-* backpressure isn't handled well
+* pretty sure a message queue is in our future
 * some single points of failure: db primaries
-* metrics are a work in progress
+* metrics & log handling is poor
 * everything is hand-rolled

-^ We rehearse the firedrill of replacing primaries.
+^ The organic non-deterministic system with emergent properties that David mentioned earlier is something that has to be coped with.
+We rehearse the firedrill of replacing primaries.
 We also rehearse restoring from backup.

 ---